 - T.C.A. cross and subcision: Though not strictly C.I.T.’s, they are the most effective treatments for some forms of acne scars.

 - Sublative rf.
 E Matrix and another dermal stamping radiofrequency treatment.
 These treatments are valid for new acne scars.
-However, for established and deep acne scars, you will need a higher-powered treatment such as rf microneedling or lasers.
+However, you will need a higher-powered treatment such as rf microneedling or lasers for established and deep acne scars.

 - Dermapen: This is a more advanced form of microneedling for acne scarring.
 It is more controlled and once again effective for some types of acne scars.

 - Dermaroller: Skin needling with the dermaroller is an entry-level treatment.
-Dermarollers do work, but there are more advanced treatments that are not only more efficient but also work more rapidly.
+Dermarollers do work, but there are more advanced treatments that are more efficient and work more rapidly.
 Home Dermarollers can now be purchased.

 Call Us On 3350 5447 For an obligation free assessment or